 The algorithm can constantly crawl the web, searching for information on the prices of your competitors for the same or similar products, considering hot deals and collecting enough information about the price history over the last number of days or weeks.

-By including supply, seasonality, external events related to your business (e.g. a concert, a match, a festival) and market demand and offer, an automatic pricing system can efficiently adjust prices.
+By including supply, seasonality, external events related to your business (e.g. a concert, a match, a festival), market demand, and offer, an automatic pricing system with Machine Learning can efficiently adjust and optimize prices.